-^{} These percentages will vary based on age of retiree and could increase for retirees who prolong their retirement.
+These percentages will vary based on age of retiree and could increase for retirees who prolong their retirement.

 Contributions - Section 20814(c) of the California Public Employees' Retirement law requires that the employer contribution rates for all public employers are determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in rate.
-Funding contributions for both Plans are determined annually on an actuarial basis as of June 30 by CalPERS.
+Funding contributions for each of the Tiers within the Plan are determined annually on an actuarial basis as of June 30 by CalPERS.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 Tri-City is required to contribute the difference between the actuarially determined rate and the contribution rates of employees.
-The contractually required employer contribution rate for fiscal years 2015 and 2014 were 10.423 percent and 9.584 percent, respectively, for the Miscellaneous Classic Pool, and 6.25 percent and zero percent for fiscal years 2015 and 2014, respectively, for the PEPRA Miscellaneous Pool.
-The rates for 2015 and 2014 were determined by an actuarial valuation of the plan as of June 30, 2012 and 2011, respectively.
+The contractually required employer contribution rate for fiscal years 2016 and 2015 were 8.512 percent and 10.423 percent, respectively, for the Classic Tier; 6.237 percent and 6.25 percent for fiscal years 2016 and 2015, respectively, for the PEPRA Tier.
+The rates for 2016 and 2015 were determined by an actuarial valuation of the plan as of June 30, 2014 and 2013, respectively.